ulen7/Minecraft/README2.md

 This repository contains all files and documentation related to running personal Minecraft servers using Docker.
 It includes Docker Compose configurations, setup guides for running Minecraft on a Linux machine, and instructions for managing server containers and interacting with the server console.

 ---

 ## 🚀 Getting Started

 These instructions will help you set up the project on a Linux machine (in my case Ubuntu Headless) for development or personal gameplay.
-See the [Deployment](#deployment) section for live server notes.

 ### 🐳 Installing Docker and Docker Compose on Linux